-A study of the liberalistic movement from its incipient state in early history of the Church and its more evident development in the Middle Ages Offered 1971-72.

-417 HISTORY OF DOCTRINE

-A course in the study of theology and doctrinal development.
+MODERN RELIGIOUS LIBERALISM Professor Deibler A study of the liberalistic movement from its incipient state in early history of the Church and its more evident development in the Middle Ages down to the present time in what is called modernism.
+Elective.
+2 hours.
+Offered 1971-72; 1972-73.
+417 HISTORY OF DOCTRINE Professor Lightner A course in the study of theology and doctrinal development.
 The men and the movements which contributed to the progress of doctrinal clarification and statement will be studied.
 Special attention is given to the orthodox branch of the church in her reaction to heresy outside the church.
 Course content will include the time of the earliest Church Fathers to the contemporary period.
 Though the course will follow the general outline of Church History the emphasis will be upon the development of doctrine in each period.
 May be credited in either the department of Systematic Theology or the department of Historical Theology.
 Elective, spring semester, even-numbered years.
 2 hours.

-THE UNIVERSAL CHURCH THROUGH THE AGES

-A study which seeks to trace the continuing line of born-again believers from the birth of the Church at Pentecost to the eve of the Protestant Reformation.
+418 THE UNIVERSAL CHURCH THROUGH THE AGES Professor Deibler A study which seeks to trace the continuing line of born-again believers from the birth of the Church at Pentecost to the eye of the Protestant Reformation.
 Those forces that influenced the larger body within Christendom to doctrinal error will be discussed.
 Elective, fall semester, even numbered years.
 2 hours.

-AMERICAN CHURCH LEADERS Professor Houghton

-A study of the outstanding leaders of American Christianity from 1607 to the present, treating their lives, ministries and writings.

-Elective, fall semester, 2 hours.
+Offered 1972-73.
+425 AMERICAN CHURCH LEADERS Professor Houghton A study of the outstanding leaders of American Christianity from 1607 to the present, treating their lives, ministries and writings.
+Elective, fall semester.
+2 hours.
+Offered 1971-72.
+426 AMERICAN FUNDAMENTALISM Professor Houghton A careful study of the rise and development of Fundamentalism in this country.
+Its preachers, schools, writings.
+Battles within denominations and schisms and splinter movements of today.
+Elective, 2 hours.
 Offered 1971-72.